elfrances/whatsOnFulGaz/README.md

 # Building the tool

 To build the whatsOnFulGaz tool all you need to do is run 'make' at the top-level directory.
-The tool is known to build under Windows (Cygwin) and macOS.
+The tool is known to build under Windows (Cygwin), macOS Ventura, and Ubuntu.
 As it is written entirely in C and only uses the well-known CURL library, it should be easy to port to other platforms.

 ```
 $ make